johnhickok/CalStreetLookup/README.md

 # CalStreetLookup

 Mispelled street names are a major cause of geocoding errors.
 This is especially true if your addresses are acquired over a phone call.
 These tools create a list of street names in California with their corresponding ZIP Codes and postal cities.
-The repository also includes scripts for creating and accessing a SQLite database for looking up street spellings by ZIP Code, city, or parts of street names.
+This repository also includes scripts for creating a SQLite database for looking up street spellings by ZIP Code, city, or parts of street names.

 These scripts could be used as an exercize in using spatial SQL for geoprocessing.
 If you need some training using PostGIS, start with the <a href="https://postgis.net/workshops/postgis-intro">official postgis documentation</a>.
 Boundless no longer hosts free tutorials, but does offer a few <a href="https://learn.boundlessgeo.com/series/postgis">courses for a fee</a>.